Formal Heritage Protection

 List the key physical features that require conservation in order for the property to maintain its heritage value.

-You can read the SOS for protected property in New Westminster on the City’s online protected properties map by clicking on the building’s icon in the map, or by clicking the photograph of the property on the left hand side banner.
+You can read the SOS for properties on the heritage register in New Westminster on the City’s online protected properties map by clicking on the building’s icon in the map, or by clicking the photograph of the property on the left hand side banner.